liyu10000/tct/conference/darknet/README.md

 ## Finetune Yolov3
-Finetune yolov3 training on TCT project: by the means of changing the lightness and saturation channels of images, we hope to enhance the generalization property of yolov3 model.
+Finetune yolov3 training on TCT project: by the means of changing the lightness and saturation channels of images, we hope to enhance the robustness and generalization of yolov3 model.

 ### training
 1. train1